yo-oycom/coretext-adventures/readme.md

 ```

 **That's it!** The system automatically:
-- Creates score tracking for each type
+- Creates score tracking for each trait
-- Determines which type has the highest score
+- Determines which trait has the highest score
 - Updates the role as players make choices

 #### Using Role-Based Content
-Use the `{{#trait "Role" "=" "typeName"}}` helper to show different text based on the player's current role:
+Use the `{{#trait "Role" "=" "traitName"}}` helper to show different text based on the player's current role:

 ```markdown
 {{#trait "Role" "=" "druid"}}